apollographql/apollo-server/docs/source/federation/implementing.md

 Converting an existing schema into a federated service is the first step in building a federated graph.
 To do this, we'll use the `buildFederatedSchema()` function from the `@apollo/federation` package.

-To start, here's a *non-federated* instance of Apollo Server:
+To start, here's a *non-federated* Apollo Server setup:

 ```javascript:title=index.js
 const { ApolloServer, gql } = require('apollo-server');